espressif/esp-idf/docs/en/api-reference/peripherals/spi_flash/spi_flash_optional_feature.rst

 OPI Flash Support
 -----------------

-This feature is only supporetd on ESP32-S3 for now.
+This feature is only supported on ESP32-S3 for now.

 OPI flash means that the flash chip supports octal peripheral interface, which has octal I/O pins.
 Different octal flash has different configurations and different commands.
 Hence, it is necessary to carefully check the support list.